Quantum Austria Funding Initiative

 - Start of the call: 26 November 2021

-- End of the call: 30 June 2024; applications may be submitted via elane until 14.00 local Vienna time/Austria.
+- End of the call Principal Investigator Projects: 30 June 2024; applications may be submitted via elane until 14.00 local Vienna time/Austria.

-- Applications must be submitted in accordance with the application guidelines for Stand-Alone Projects, 1000 Ideas Programme, ESPRIT or Erwin Schrödinger Fellowship including a return phase.(including an additional programme-specific annex (docx, 51KB)) exclusively via the FWF’s electronic application portal (elane).
+- Applications must be submitted in accordance with the application guidelines for Principal Investigator Projects or Erwin Schrödinger Fellowship including a return phase exclusively via the FWF’s electronic application portal (elane).

 - Funding decision by the FWF Board

 - On a rolling basis from the application open date

 Petra Biberhofer or the scientific project officers in the relevant specialist departments